Mintbase/mintbase-js/packages/sdk/src/config/README.md

 You can set them in three ways:

-- 1. if you want to setup on our config method, in the main file of your project.

-This method will work on both server side and client side.
+- 1. if you want to setup on our config method, in the main file of your project.This method will work on both server side and client side.
 note: thats the most advisable way to work with global variables on the mb.js packages.

   ```typescript